benjaminpbritcliffe-netizen/cyber-portfolio/notes/Algorithms and Data Structures.md

 is an array consisting of ten components (rows), each constisting of four components of type REAL, and is called a 10 x 4 matrix with real components.
-Selectors may be concatenated accordingly, such that Mj and M[i][j] denote the j th component of row M,, which is the i th component of M. This is usually abbreviated as M[i, j] and in the same spirit the declaration
+Selectors may be concatenated accordingly, such that Mj and denote the j th component of row M,, which is the i th component of M. This is usually abbreviated as M[i, j] and in the same spirit the declaration

 M: ARRAY 10 OF ARRAY 4 OF REAL